You are reading an honest New Zealand travel blog.

 4: Know that New Zealand is Full of Positivity.

-• We emigrated do to New Zealand ten years ago and have never come across anything but encouragement for everything we have chosen to do.
+We emigrated to New Zealand in 2009 and have never come across anything but encouragement for everything we have chosen to do.

 Yeah!
 Go for it!
 That will be so cool for the kids eh?